 Makes 1 serving

-• 1/2 cup whole grain oats, raw (For a heartier meal, double the oats to 4 tablespoons, we use rolled oats for the version we make in minutes and eat on the spot)
+• 1/2 cup whole grain oats, raw (For a heartier meal, add 4 tablespoons oats, we use rolled oats for the version we make in minutes and eat on the spot)

 • ½ cup cherries, sliced